 Always pack your child’s rescue inhalers or epinephrine auto-injectors for Halloween parties or while trick-or-treating around the neighborhood.
 You never know when a reaction may occur, so be prepared.

-Get tested for environmental, skin and food allergies or learn more about controlling allergy symptoms from the experts at the MU Health Care ENT and Allergy Center of Missouri or call 573-817-3000.
+Get tested for environmental, skin and food allergies or learn more about controlling allergy symptoms from the experts at the MU Health Care ENT and Allergy Center or call 573-817-3000.